auth0/docs/articles/quickstart/native/android/interactive.md

 :::

 :::checkpoint-failure

-Sorry about that.
-Here's a couple things to double check:
+If your application did not launch successfully:
-* make sure the Allowed Callback URLs is set properly
+* Ensure you set the Allowed Callback URLs are correct
-* did you save after entering your URLs?
+* Verify you saved your changes after entering your URLs
-* make sure the domain and client ID imported correctly
+* Make sure the domain and cliend ID values imported correctly

 Still having issues?
 Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.